Hadji Barry

-Hadji Barry (born 8 December 1992) is a Guinean professional footballer who plays as a forward for Future FC in the Egyptian Premier League.
+Hadji Barry (born 8 December 1992) is a Guinean professional footballer who plays as a forward for Hartford Athletic.

 Career

 Barry moved from Guinea to the United States in September 2006.
 He attended Greece Olympia High School in Rochester, New York.

 After spending two years at Monroe Community College in 2012 and 2013, Barry later went on to spend two further years in college at the University of Central Florida in 2014 and 2015.

 Barry was drafted 13th overall in the 2016 MLS SuperDraft by Orlando City.

 He made his professional debut on March 6, 2016 against Real Salt Lake as a 77th-minute substitute.

 He was loaned to Orlando City B in March 2016.

 Barry signed with USL Championship side Swope Park Rangers on 15 January 2018.

 On 18 December 2018, Barry joined Israeli Premier League side Ironi Kiryat Shmona on a 2 1/2-year deal.

 Barry rejoined the USL Championship by signing with Ottawa Fury on July 30, 2019.

 On 1 January 2020, Barry moved to USL Championship side North Carolina FC.

 On 26 January 2021, Barry again moved to a USL Championship side, joining Colorado Springs Switchbacks.
 Barry won the 2021 USL Championship Golden Boot by matching the league single-season scoring record with 25 goals.

 On 3 October 2022, it was announced Barry had joined Egyptian Premier League side Future FC, for a transfer fee described as the largest received in USL Championship history.

+Barry returned to the United States on 3 September 2025, joining USL Championship side Hartford Athletic.